 Not surprisingly, they were sold out of their 2018 gin.
 I can’t wait for the new one.

 On to cocktails: Max had been here before and he ordered the Moondance.
 Without looking at the menu, I followed suit.

 While we sat at the bar, I caught the amazing smells of lemon, cucumber and freshly bruised mint wafting from behind the bar.
 The bartender worked at a dizzying pace, grabbing all manner of bottles and carefully measuring out each ingredient with a jigger and a 5 ml bar spoon.
 I was a little shocked when she pulled up the bottle of absinthe.
 What did I get myself into?

 She vigorously shook our drinks, with a shaker in each hand, and delicately poured them into two chilled glasses.
 Then she took lemon peel and wiped the glasses down with it.
 She pushed our drinks forward and bid we enjoy them.

 Before I even tried it, I could smell the heavenly lemon scent.
 The first sip was fantastic.
 So was each one after that.
 The absinthe gave it a nice taste of licorice.
 There was just a nip of booziness followed by some sweetness and fresh botanical flavours.
 It was the finest cocktail I’ve had in the Bow Valley.

 We had to stop at one, although I would have gladly had another, but we wanted to get some curry from Mad Dog Café, and it was getting close to closing time.

-The breweries and distilleries in the Canadian Rockies are definitely worth the trip to the mountains, so come and sip on what the Rockies have to offer.
+The breweries and distilleries in Canmore are definitely worth the trip to the mountains, so come and sip on what the Rockies have to offer.